-- 1. From the VGA screen, or through an ssh connection, log into the system admin controller (SAC) as the root user. - 2.
-Type the following command to start the cluster configuration tool: - # /opt/sgi/sbin/configure-cluster - 3.
-On the Main Menu screen, select Q Configure MySQL Replication (optional), and select OK. - 4.
+- 1. From the VGA screen, or through an ssh connection, log into the SAC as the root user. - 2.
+Type the following command to start the cluster configuration tool:

+- 3. On the Main Menu screen, select Q Configure MySQL Replication (optional), and select OK. - 4.
 On the pop-up window that appears, select Y yes, and select OK.

-Configuring the Default Maximum Rack Individual Rack Unit (IRU) Setting
+Configuring the Default Maximum Individual Rack Unit (IRU) Setting

-You can configure the maximum number of blade enclosures that an individual rack leader controller (RLC) can manage.
-When you set this to a value that is appropriate to your system size, it takes less time to distribute new software images to the blades in an enclosure.
-If you change this value, the system assigns the new value to any nodes that you discover.
+You can configure the maximum number of IRUs that an individual rack leader controller (RLC) can manage.
+When you set this to a value that is appropriate to your system size, it takes less time to distribute new software images to the compute nodes in an IRU.
+If you change this value, the system assigns the new value to any IRUs that you configure.

-Procedure 1-7 To configure the default maximum IRU setting from the cluster configuration tool
+Procedure 1-10 To configure the default maximum IRU setting from the cluster configuration tool cadmin --show-max-rack-irus --node admin